-Sprinkle the rest of the bacon and the chopped spring onion for garnish.
+Sprinkle the rest of the bacon and the chopped scallion for garnish.

 Season with pepper to taste.

-There you have it!
+What a salad with roasted potatoes!
 All the makings of classic flavours but just presented slightly differently.
-Potatoes, bacon, maple syrup, honestly could you think of a better combination?
+Potatoes, bacon, maple syrup, honestly, could you think of a better combination?

-The raw rocket leaves provide the peppery, anise-like flavours while the red cabbage gives us the crunch and cuts through the fat of the bacon and the butter on the potatoes.
+The raw arugula provides the peppery, anise-like flavours, while the red cabbage gives us the crunch and cuts through the fat of the bacon and the butter on the potatoes.
 A great salad all round!

 More Fancy Salad Recipes

 Get inspired by the biggest collection of salad recipes in the one place.
 We have recipes to suit lifestyle preferences and different occasions.
 These salads are both delicious and stylish.
 Search for your favourite ingredient to find a salad you’ll love!